-ARIADNEplus will build on the ARIADNE results, extending and supporting the research community that the previous project created and further developing the relationships with key stakeholders such as the most important European archaeological associations, researchers, heritage professionals, national heritage agencies and so on.
-The new enlarged partnership of ARIADNEplus covers all of Europe.
-It now includes leaders in different archaeological domains like palaeoanthropology, bioarchaeology and environmental archaeology as well as other sectors of archaeological sciences, including all periods of human presence from the appearance of hominids to present times.
-Transnational Activities together with the planned training will further reinforce the presence of ARIADNEplus as a key actor.
+The ARIADNEplus project is a research infrastructure for archaeological data, which is building on the results of the ARIADNE project, extending and supporting the research community, developing relationships with key stakeholders such as the most important European archaeological associations, researchers, heritage professionals, national heritage agencies and so on.
+ARIADNE covers all archaeological domains, archaeological sciences such as palaeoanthropology, bioarchaeology and environmental archaeology, and all periods from the appearance of hominids to present times.

 The ARIADNEplus data infrastructure includes a Virtual Research Environments where data-based archaeological research may be carried out, a searchable catalogue of datasets including unpublished reports, images, maps, databases and other kinds of archaeological information accessible on line (ARIADNE portal).
 The project is making innovative services available to users such as visualization, annotation, text mining and geo-temporal data management, and developing and testing pilots.
 ARIADNE also offers Transnational Access, training and good practice guidelines.

 What is ARIADNEplus website.